 What is Laparoscopic Colon surgery?

-At ALSA, our specialist Dr. Tahir Yunus performs this technique, and that is less invasive and is known as laparoscopic colon surgery permits specialists to perform numerous regular colon techniques through little incision entry points.
+At ALSA, our specialist Dr. Tahir Yunus performs Laparoscopic Colon Surgery (in Pakistan).
+It is known as laparoscopic colon surgery and permits specialists to perform numerous regular colon techniques through little incision entry points.
 Patients may leave the hospital in a couple of days and come back to regular exercises more rapidly than patients recouping from open medical surgeries.

 In most laparoscopic colon resections, specialists work through 4 or 5 little openings (each about a quarter-inch) while watching a broadened picture of the patient’s inward organs on a monitor.
 At times, one of the small openings might be lengthened 2 to 3 inches more to complete the surgery.

 - Patient has to stay for very less time at the hospital

 - Patient can go back to his\her regular life quickly which involves eating, drinking and bowel function normally

 - Procedure involves few incisions

 - Laparoscopic Colon surgery cause quite less scarring than other open procedures

 Laparoscopic Colon Surgery preventing you from the following diseases:

 - Colon cancer